IN THE TREATMENT OF PAROXYSMAL OR PERSISTENT AFIB

 ReadImportant Safety Information including boxed WARNING.

-MULTAQ IS A RECOMMENDED 1ST-LINE TREATMENT OPTION FOR SINUS RHYTHM MAINTENANCE BY AHA/ACC/HRS AND ESC1,2,*
+MULTAQ IS A RECOMMENDED AAD TREATMENT OPTION FOR SINUS RHYTHM MAINTENANCE BY ACC/AHA/ACCP/HRS GUIDELINE (CLASS 2a, LEVEL A)1,2,*

 MULTAQ REDUCED THE RISK OF AFIB RECURRENCE AND CV HOSPITALIZATION3